DivergentClouds/Lovelace/planning/planning.md

 ### Graphics

-EGA, perhaps reference DOSBox for implementation.
+EGA-like, perhaps reference DOSBox for implementation.
 Modes are switchable.

 The CPU renders into a memory framebuffer which moves over a cable to a screen.